 St. Joe is a tiny town located in the state of Arkansas.
 With a population of 129 people and just one neighborhood, St. Joe is the 321st largest community in Arkansas.

-St. Joe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, St. Joe is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, St. Joe is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in St. Joe who work in maintenance occupations (26.00%), sales jobs (16.00%), and teaching (12.00%).

-As is often the case in a small town, St. Joe doesn't have a public transportation system that people use for their commute.
+St. Joe is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of St. Joe citizens is substantially higher than the typical US community, as 31.71% of adults in St. Joe have at least a bachelor's degree, and the average American community has 21.84%.